-Score/Consideration 1 2 3 4 5

-Understanding of Information Demonstrates Writer Demonstrates Writer

-Subject Area/Depth lacks supporting understanding provides understanding demonstrates a

-of Knowledge details and/or is of less than half thoughtful of the majority masterful (high

-unclear of the subject answers of the subject areas with level) of knowledge of

-Fails to area Writer some mastery the subject

-demonstrate possesses a Some mastery areas

-mastery and thorough ar ous

-understanding understanding Answers go

-of the subject of basic beyond the

-areas principles of obvious or

-most of the predictable

-C 1.
-C Information is subject areas Facts are Masterful level

-Completeness of incorrect reported of depth and

-Answer/Is there incorrect correctly and detail is

-important information missing?
-Little to no detail supported (if provided

-Are the answers is provided required) •

-correct?
-Facts,

-Corrects Serious gaps of Little or no conclusions,

-knowledge are information is and statements

-apparent missing are accurate and are in

-direct relation

-to the subject

-area

-Demonstrates

-analytical

-thinking when

-forming

-Evidence of Synthesis There is no Demonstrates answer Synthesizes

-Across Music synthesis of some information

-Disciplines Studied ideas or synthesis of and materials

-(if applicable) disciplines ideas and to develop

-(i.e. Literature & concepts applicable (and

-Pedagogy, within subject perhaps novel)

-Performance Practice area solutions/answ

-& Music History) ers, which demonstrates a

-higher

-understanding

-of the subject

-area
+Score/Consideration 1 2 3 4 5 Understanding of Subject Area/Depth of Knowledge Information lacks supporting details and/or is unclear Fails to demonstrate mastery and understanding of the subject areas Demonstrates understanding of less than half of the subject area Writer provides thoughtful answers Writer possesses a thorough understanding of basic principles of most of the subject areas Demonstrates understanding of the majority of the subject areas with some mastery Writer demonstrates a masterful (high level) of knowledge of the subject areas Answers go beyond the obvious or predictable Completeness of Answer/Is there important information missing?
+Are the answers correct?
+Information is incorrect Little to no detail is provided Serious gaps of knowledge are apparent Facts are reported correctly and supported (if required) Little or no information is missing Masterful level of depth and detail is provided Facts, conclusions, and statements are accurate and are in direct relation to the subject area Demonstrates analytical thinking when forming answer Evidence of Synthesis Across Music Disciplines Studied (if applicable) (i.e. Literature & Pedagogy, Performance Practice & Music History) There is no synthesis of ideas or disciplines Demonstrates some synthesis of ideas and concepts within subject area Synthesizes information and materials to develop applicable (and perhaps novel) solutions/answ ers, which demonstrates a higher understanding of the subject area

-Cites Relevant There is no Demonstrates Consistently
+Cites Relevant There is no Demonstra 205 Consistently

-ditto ittoro varit citation of broad cites references
+citation of broad cites references

-Research and/or relevant familiarity of that support
+Research and/or relevant Srouu ,¢

+References (if familiarity 01 that support

-References (if research or the key issue of the
+required of answer) research or the key issue of the

-required of answer) references discipline's

-references literature subject area,
+references discipline's subject area,

-nterature resulting in a
+literature resulting in a

 thoughtful,

-Incorporates scholarly voice
+Incorporate S scholarly voice

 specific throughout the

-examples of response
+examples o response

 relevant

-literature into
+literature in to

 the answer

 Organization of Answer Exhibits a Demonstrates

 Answer/Quality of demonstrates a scholarly an excellent

 Written weak standard standard of level of

 Communication of scholarly writing scholarly

 Communication writing writing

-Makes good
+- Makes good -

 Answer is arguments for Answers of

 disorganized her/his depth and

 and/or answer detail

 illogically demonstrate

 written Some excellence of

-grammatical writing skill
+grammatica 1 writing skill

-Extensive or spelling
+Extensive or spelling 0.0

 grammatical errors, but Answers are

-and/or spelling writing is of free of
+and/or spelling writing is o : free of

-errors which an acceptable grammatical
+errors which an acceptab grammatical

 distract the level for a errors or

 reader from Master of spelling

-content Music student mistakes
+content Music stude nt mistakes

-l
+content music stude mistarco